 Depending on the size of your matted area, raking is quick and easy.
 It’s best to gently rake matted grass in varied directions to help lift grass and air it out.
 This also helps to stimulate root growth.

-If dead grass is pulled out during raking, don't leave it to pile up; remove it to prevent additional matting.
+Raking with a flexible plastic- or metal-toothed rake is a great method for post-winter lawn recovery, but it also works well for repairing patches of matted grass.
+If dead grass is pulled out during raking, remove it to prevent additional matting.
 If the affected area is severely damaged, apply fertilizer on top of the repair to give soil a rich boost of nutrients.

 If you have a medium- to large-sized lawn with several matted areas, a leaf blower can help you cover more ground while still lifting the grass to help encourage root growth.

-A handheld blower like the TB2MB JET Gas Leaf Blower is ideal to repair matted grass.
-It delivers a perfect balance of speed and volume so you can repair the area in a controlled, effective way.
-The Jet blower also produces a high volume of air with speeds up to 130 mph.
+A handheld leaf blower is ideal to repair smaller areas of matted grass.
+With air speeds ranging from 130 mph up to 205 mph, these blowers can deliver a perfect balance of speed and volume so you can repair the area in a controlled, effective way.

-Whatever type of blower you use, it's recommended to simply pass over the matted areas of your lawn in various directions as you would with a rake.
-This method helps to fluff your grass and air out any damaged blades.
-To ensure a good pull on the affected areas, a few passes over your lawn may be needed.
+Regardless of which type of blower you use, it’s recommended to simply pass over the matted areas of your lawn in various directions as you would with a rake.
+This method helps fluff your grass and air out any damaged blades.
+A few passes over your lawn may be needed to ensure a good pull on the affected areas.

 If your lawn is more brown than green, you’ll want to dethatch.
 Thatch results from a buildup of leaves, grass clippings, stems and other vegetation between grass and the soil surface.
 If thatch continues to grow beneath the surface of your lawn, it can inhibit grass growth and ultimately kill it.
 Dethatching helps refresh your entire lawn’s root system and creates open passages for air, water and nutrients to reach grass roots.